NREL/wind-hybrid-open-controller/docs/wake_steering_design.md

 large positive and negative values.
 The `compute_hysteresis_zones()` function takes in a DataFrame of optimal yaw angles, and returns a list of wind direction bands where hysteresis should be applied based on transitions exceeding the `yaw_rate_threshold`.
-The width of the hysteresis region is defined by `min_zone_width`, unless multiple regions overlap, in which case they are combined.
+The width of the hysteresis region is defined by `min_zone_width`, unless zones overlap, in which case they are combined.
 The list of hysteresis zones can be provided to the {ref}`controllers_luwakesteer` on instantiation, along with `df_opt`, to apply dynamic hysteresis to the yaw offsets.
 However, again, care should be taken with this approach as it